rmehri01/onenord.nvim/README.md

 })
 ```

-You can also use the onenord color palette for other plugins using `local colors = require("onenord.colors").load()`!
+You can also use the OneNord color palette for other plugins using `local colors = require("onenord.colors").load()`!

 ## Extras

 Extra color configs for [Kitty](extras/kitty/), [Alacritty](extras/alacritty/), [iTerm](extras/iterm/), and [Xresources](extras/xresources/) can be found in [extras](https://github.com/rmehri01/onenord.nvim/blob/main/extras).
 To use them, refer to their respective documentation.

 ![An example of the Kitty onenord theme](https://user-images.githubusercontent.com/52933714/139562438-d05ceebe-cf01-4948-bdab-6d0969f22087.png)

+There is also a version for [JetBrains IDEs](https://github.com/rmehri01/onenord-jetbrains) if you are interested!

 ## Credits